 And in rural buttfuck-nowhere Oz, the local pub is king.

-You’ll have plenty of opportunities for bevvies wi’ da boiz (and girls but alliteration) during your adventures across Australia.
+You’ll have plenty of opportunities for bevvies wi’ da boiz (and girls but alliteration) during your Aussie adventures.
 But the real adventure is to do it somewhere way out back.
 Somewhere everyone in town knows your name.

-For a few gems of old-school Aussie pubs and houses of heathenry, check out:
+For a few places to visit in Australia with old-school pubs and houses of heathenry, check out:

 - Prairie Hotel, South Australia – A 140-year-old outback powerhouse famed for its ‘feral mixed grill’ featuring a wide assortment of kangaroo, emu, and camel meat (amongst other delights).